good

 Specify a goal that your project will work towards.

-You can visualize projects in Asana in many different ways.
+Asana offers many ways to visualize projects.
 To alternate between views, go to the header bar and select an existing view or create a new one.

-Asana offers nearly all the most common views, along with a few additional options.
+The most common views are all there, along with a few additional options.
 Here's what's available:

-• Overview: This summarizes all basic details about a project on a single page.
-Use this to quickly see project roles, measure important resources, and track goals, milestones, and portfolios.
+• Overview: The project overview compiles all basic project details on one page, allowing you to quickly see project roles, key resources, linked goals, milestones, and portfolios.

 In the List view, tasks are displayed in table form.